aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/charts/datalabels/disable-text-wrapping-for-data-labels-of-the-chart/_index.md

 Similarly, use the [**DataLabels.isTextWrapped()**](https://reference.aspose.com/cells/java/com.aspose.cells/datalabels#isTextWrapped--) method to find out if a data label is already wrapped.

-This screenshot shows a sample Microsoft Excel file containing a chart in which the text of the data labels are wrapped.
+This screenshot shows a sample Microsoft Excel file containing a chart in which the text of the data labels **is** wrapped.
 As you can see, you can check or clear the **Wrap text in shape** option in the ALIGNMENT section of the Format Datalabels panel in Microsoft Excel 2013.

 **Wrapping data labels**